 - Well managed, described and indexed in order to optimise results Google search, for example

 - Metadata standards and data licensing

 - Consider DataCite’s ‘Metadata schema for the publication and citation of research data’ to enable data citation

-- ANDS suggests the AusGOAL Suite of Licences, including creative commons.
+- ANDS suggests the Creative Commons suite of licenses.